"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 For the first time Lucius seemed truly stunned, though he made a show of trying to cover it with his usual smooth control.
 "You would name your son after me?
 Your firstborn son?"

-"It seemed fitting, but if you don't like it I'll change it."
+"It seemed fitting, but if you don't like it then I'll change it."

-Lucius seemed even more surprised by this disclosure, but all who knew him well enough could see that he was touched by this gesture.
+Lucius seemed even more surprised by this disclosure.
+Still, all who knew him well enough could see that he was touched by her gesture.
 True to form, however, his reply was hardly complimentary.

 The Weasleys (and even some of the Malfoys) exchanged glances at this, but Ginny only laughed.
 "I'll try not to let him become too Weasley for you."